externref/himawari/docs/greetings.md

 Welcome commands to greet new members joining your server.
 This can be configured anytime.

-These commands require `Manage Server` permissions to run.
+These commands require `Manage Server` permissions on the user to run.

 **Subcommands :**